Connecticut Conspiracy Lawyer

 Whatever You Do, Don’t Try To Cover Up the Conspiracy

-One problem the Greenwich and Stamford Conspiracy Lawyers at Mark Sherman Law routinely encounter in a Conspiracy case is when the accused co-conspirators attempt to “cover up” evidence of the conspiracy.
+One problem the Connecticut Conspiracy Lawyers at Mark Sherman Law routinely encounter in a Conspiracy case is when the accused co-conspirators attempt to “cover up” evidence of the conspiracy.
 Remember, it is against the law in Connecticut to destroy evidence or tamper with evidence.
 Too often in an alleged conspiracy have we seen accused conspirators text and email each other to “keep quiet” or “go with the story that…”.
 Trust us–most of the time, this electronic trail comes back to haunt you.
-That’s why top Conspiracy lawyers in Stamford, Greenwich, Darien and other Fairfield County towns will strongly advise their clients not to try and cover up a conspiracy after a crime is committed.
+That’s why top Conspiracy lawyers in Connecticut will strongly advise their clients not to try and cover up a conspiracy after a crime is committed.
 If caught, it will only result in additional felony charges, and the paper or electronic trial of cover-up evidence can usually get introduced into the conspirators’ criminal trials as evidence of consciousness of guilt, often leading to convictions.

-Contact a Connecticut Criminal Conspiracy Lawyer at Mark Sherman Law
+Contact a Connecticut Criminal Conspiracy Attorney at Mark Sherman Law

 As you can see, it does not take much to get pulled into a conspiracy ring and arrested for Criminal Conspiracy under C.G.S. § 53a-48.
 Even giving someone a ride to a crime scene and not knowing what was going to happen can still get you arrested for a conspiracy charge.
 And while you may not have had the requisite intent to commit the crime, Connecticut police will often arrest you anyway and let you meet your burden of proof at the courthouse.